 Ideally, de-shedding tools will also have a way to release hair that collects quickly.
 The general idea is to brush the hair away so most of it doesn’t get stuck in the tool.
 With gentle and consistent passes over your dog’s coat, the hair should come loose and ball up on its own as you continue to brush.

 Many of these de-shedding tools work best on dry fur.
 Recommendations suggest that you groom Huskies 1-2 times each week for 10-20 minutes in each session.
 These tools also stimulate the skin and encourage natural oil production in their skin and fur.

-Bristle brushes may not be the best brush for Husky owners who want to get deep into their pets’ thick fur to remove hair.
-But these tools have value during the grooming process and can effectively remove debris.
+Bristle brushes may not be the best brush for Husky owners who want to get deep into their pets’ thick fur to remove loose undercoat hair.
+However, these tools have value during the grooming process and can effectively remove debris.
 They also leave your dog’s coat shinier and smoother than other brushes.
 Bristle brushes are useful during the final steps of grooming.

 Bristle brushes won’t release the hair collected as you brush.
 You’ll need to stop relatively often to remove the hair from the brush manually.
 Some bristle brushes have two sides, which cuts down on the number of tools you need, and the bristles feature durable materials such as bamboo, nylon, or boar bristles.

 Top Brushes For Siberian Huskies

 Siberian Huskies may have thick fur, and their double coats need care with proper tools to ensure that you get all of the loose hair and debris.
 Here’s our list of the best brushes for Siberian Huskies that can make grooming more straightforward and faster.

 - Patented technology for optimal grooming.

 - Release hair with the push of a button.